 We look forward to helping you reach your body contouring goals.

 After tummy tuck surgery, patients will need to take about 7 to 14 days off from their job or usual schedule.
 It is important to rest as much as possible and avoid any strenuous activity, including heavy lifting.
 However, patients should walk around the house every few hours while awake to ensure proper blood circulation.
 Patients will often have drains in place following their procedure.

 The treated area may be swollen, bruised, sore or numb*.
 These symptoms are common and should gradually subside with time.
 It often takes 8 to 12 weeks for the swelling to resolve completely and for the patient to realize his or her final result*.
 Dr. Michaels will provide patients with comprehensive care instructions during the preoperative office visit.

 The price of a tummy tuck varies for all patients.
 Cost is based on the extent of the case, the technique undergone, and the addition of any complementing procedures such as a breast augmentation.
 Mons rejuvenation is included in the cost of a tummy tuck.

-If you would like to schedule a private tummy tuck consultation, click here or call us in Bethesda, Maryland or Fairfax, Virginia.
+If you would like to schedule a private tummy tuck consultation, click here or call us in Rockville, Maryland or Fairfax, Virginia.
 We look forward to hearing from you.